Meghan Markle's Half-Sister Fires Back at Prince Harry's Family Remark

 She also added, "She has a large family.
 She always did.
 Our dad is amazing and completely self sacrificing.
 We made it so that she had two houses.
 How fun it was!"

 This isn't the first time Grant has spoken publicly about her half sister.
-During a November interview with Good Morning Britain, Grant described Markle's engagement to Harry as "lovely" and said their relationship is "not about royalty so much as it is about love."
+During a November interview with Good Morning Britain, Grant described the former Suits star's engagement to Harry as "lovely" and said their relationship is "not about royalty so much as it is about love."

 However, the rest of the family has remained fairly quiet.
 In a joint statement, Markle's parents Thomas Markle and Doria Ragland said they were "incredibly happy" for the couple.